Skip to content

 Key Components

-bin/ - CLI Entry Point
+bin/ - CLI Commands and Entry Point

 1. Parses command-line arguments